MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/archive-redtailspeak-data.md

 The second step is to configure the Redtail Speak connector on the Merge1 site.
 For information about how to configure the Redtail Speak connector, see [Merge1 Third-Party Connectors User Guide](https://docs.ms.merge1.globanetportal.com/Merge1%20Third-Party%20Connectors%20Redtail%20Speak%20User%20Guide%20.pdf).

-After you click **Save & Finish**, the **User mapping** page in the connector wizard in the Microsoft 365 compliance center is displayed.
+After you select **Save & Finish**, the **User mapping** page in the connector wizard in the Microsoft 365 compliance center is displayed.

 ## Step 3: Map users and complete the connector setup